Pammegistoi Taxiarches Church: Description

-The church is a four-aisled basilica, 19.7 metres tall and 15.1 meters wide, without counting the arch of the sanctuary.
+The church is a four-aisled basilica, 19.7 m tall and 15.1 m wide, without counting the arch of the sanctuary.
 Three of the aisles of the church are separated by two pairs of columns in their eastern part and two pairs of columns in the western part, while the fourth, the southernmost, is separated from the rest of the church by a colonnade consisting of three Byzantine-era columns and two newer ones.
 The central arch of the temple has a three-lobed window with colonnades and is pentagonal.
 The chancel and diaconal both have two arched windows.
 The chancel has a tripartite arch while the diaconal has no arch.
 It is now known that the north aisle used to be connected to the prostheses by a three-lobed opening, which later became a single pointed and then a semicircular one.